operator-framework/community/GOVERNANCE.md

 1. Propose a change by opening an issue in the community, and if there seems to be general agreement, open a pull request to this document.
 2. The change should be announced via the mailing list along with an invitation for discussion on the Pull Request.
 3. A minimum of 7 days must pass between the announcement and the vote.
 A longer period can be requested with approval from the steering committee.
+All maintainers, approvers, subproject owners, and the Steering committee are eligible to vote.

-4. Vote:
+For a vote to pass:
-  - All maintainers, approvers, subproject owners, and the Steering committee are eligible to vote.
+* A quorum of 3 Steering Committee members is required.
-  - A quorum of 3 Steering Committee members is required
+* A 2/3 majority of the Steering Committee quorum must approve.
-  - A 2/3 majority of Chairs and a majority of the voting quorum must approve the proposal to pass.
+* A majority of the voting quorum must approve.

 ## Code of Conduct Committee